top of page

 Vestenastock

 We walked up to the festival area with our bikes and wearing cycling clothes.
 Most people looked surprised to see us.
-At the bar I asked it would be possible to stay at the campsite, they only replied 'the camping is on the other side of the road'.
-We had already knew that.
-The best solution seemed to just go there and have a look.
+At the bar I asked if it would be possible to stay at the campsite, they only replied 'the camping is on the other side of the road'.
+We had already known that.
+The best solution seemed to go there and have a look.
 The festival seemed free and looked fun.

 At Vestenastock